Sales Cycles: An Actionable Guide to Sales Cycle Management

-You can create and go through a sales cycle manually, but why would you?
-There are so many ways to automate it.
-You can make prospecting, emailing, calling, following up, and just about every other part of your sales cycle easier with automation.
+You could create and go through your sales cycle manually, but why?
+There are so many ways to automate.
+Make prospecting, emailing, calling, following up, and many other areas of your sales cycle easier with automation.

 If you've made it this far, you're probably already committed to documenting and standardizing your sales cycle process.
-But I'll say it again: have a clear, concise explanation of your sales cycle—and keep it where reps can find it.
+But again: Have a clear, concise explanation of your sales cycle—and keep it where reps can find it.

-So there it is—everything you need to know about sales cycles.
-We've covered a lot of information here, and it might feel a bit overwhelming.
-But everything we've covered will help you create, document, and improve your sales process.
+So, there you have it—everything you need to know about sales cycles.
+We've covered a lot here, and it might feel overwhelming.
+But all this will help you create, document, and improve your sales process.

-Don't be stressed about going from no sales cycle to a perfect one.
+Don't stress about going from a poor sales cycle to a perfect one, either.
 Start with one step.

-If you have no sales cycle at all, start collecting information from your reps to see what they're doing.
+If you don't have a defined sales cycle at all, start collecting information from your reps to see what they're doing.

-If you have a vague idea of your sales process, look into your CRM's sales cycle information to get more exact details on what's happening and how long it takes
+If you have a vague idea of your sales process, review your CRM's sales cycle analytics to get exact details on what's happening and how long it takes.

-Just start with one step at a time, and you'll end up with an awesome sales process that gets you great results in no time.
+Take one step at a time, and you'll end up with an amazing sales process that gets you killer results.

 Ready to dive in with Close CRM?
 Try it free for 14 days and gain key insights into your sales cycle.